Picatout/stm8_tbi/tbi_reference_en.md

 ### *expr1|rel1|cond1* **AND** *expr2|rel2|cond2* {C,P}
 Boolean operator to insert between two expressions or relations.
 This is a bit to bit **AND** operator.

+When these allocated slots are no more used never forget to free them with [DROP](#drop).

 See also [NOT](#not),[OR](#or),[XOR](#xor).

 ```